March 2007 - Consent process (for Lawrence election from House of Bishop) ruled null and void on a technicality

 July 11, 2012 – Lawrence addresses House of Bishops regarding actions of General Convention.
 Asks for time/space.
 Read more.

-Late August 2012 - Lawrence meets with Standing Committee.
+Late August 2012 – Lawrence meets with the Diocese of South Carolina Standing Committee.
 They unanimously agree to allow him to seek to negotiate with the Presiding Bishop for a peaceful way forward.
 Standing.

-September 18, 2012: DBB meets and certifies abandonment on three charges, two of which were previously dismissed on November 22, 2011.
+September 18, 2012 – Disciplinary Board for Bishops meets and certifies abandonment on three charges, two of which were previously dismissed on November 22, 2011.
 Bishop Lawrence, the Standing Committee and the Diocese are not told.

-October 2, 2012 - The Standing Committee resolves to disassociate from The Episcopal Church if any "action" is taken against Bp.
-Lawrence.
+October 2, 2012 – The Standing Committee resolves to disassociate from The Episcopal Church if any "action" is taken against Bishop Lawrence.

 Bishop Lawrence plans to remain Bishop of the Diocese.
 Next meeting is set for October 11, 2012.
 (That meeting must be postponed to October 22, 2012 due to a funeral).

-October 15, 2012 – The Presiding Bishop informs Bp.
-Lawrence of the action of the Disciplinary Board decision on Sept.
-18. Read more.
+October 15, 2012 – The Presiding Bishop informs Bishop Lawrence of the action of the Disciplinary Board decision on Sept.
+18 to certify abandonment of communion.
+Read more.

 October 17, 2012 – Diocese announces that it automatically disassociated when The Episcopal Church took action against the Bishop.